SAP-archive/teched2020-DEV166/exercises/ex2/README.md

 ## Exercise 2.1 Prepare for SAP HANA Deployment

-While the locally running application uses an in memory SQLite data base, the deployed version will use SAP HANA.
+While the locally running application uses an in-memory SQLite database, the deployed version will use SAP HANA.
 CAP helps you with the creation of the database and the deployment of the test data.
-At runtime it knows which data base to connect to.
+At runtime it knows which database to connect to.

 In order for this to work, please perform these steps: